17 Beyond The Machine: From designing better organisations to discovering what design can’t solve

 Why the name no longer fits

 But there's an important distinction to make.
 Hierarchy as a broad organising principle is ancient.
-Management hierarchy — the specific form where authority flows downward through a chain of command, where the job of leadership is to predict, plan, and control, where people are treated as resources to be allocated — is a product of the mechanical worldview.
+Management hierarchy — the specific form in which authority flows downward through a chain of command, where the job of leadership is to predict, plan, and control, and where people are treated as resources to be allocated — is a product of the mechanical worldview.
 It emerged alongside industrialisation, scientific management, and the application of Enlightenment engineering logic to human work.

 And for some of us, there's a quieter sense that the opportunity reaches further still.
 That what we're feeling our way toward isn't just better structures to replace the management hierarchy, but new ways of being, seeing, working, and living together that go beyond the ancient dominator pattern itself.
 I don't want to overclaim what that looks like — most of us don't yet know.
 But I want to be honest that the aspiration is there, and that part of this work is creating the conditions where we can find out.